What Does it Take to Be an Emergency Medical Technician or Paramedic?

-Are There Job Opportunities for Emergency Medical Technicians and Paramedics?
+Job Demand for Emergency Medical Technicians and Paramedics

-In the United States, there were 248,000 jobs for Emergency Medical Technician or Paramedic in 2016.
+In 2016, there was an estimated number of 248,000 jobs in the United States for Emergency Medical Technician or Paramedic.
 New jobs are being produced at a rate of 15.1% which is above the national average.
 The Bureau of Labor Statistics predicts 37,400 new jobs for Emergency Medical Technician or Paramedic by 2026.
-There will be an estimated 19,400 positions for EMT or Paramedic per year.
+The BLS estimates 19,400 yearly job openings in this field.

 The states with the most job growth for EMT or Paramedic are Colorado, Arizona, and Utah.
 Watch out if you plan on working in Rhode Island, Mississippi, or Wisconsin.
 These states have the worst job growth for this type of profession.

 What is the Average Salary of an EMT or Paramedic